How to Prepare for the GMAT: Cost, Test Resources, and More

 - Focus up before the exam.
 You might find it helpful to visit the testing center beforehand, so you feel familiar with the environment prior to the test.
 The night before, eliminate unnecessary stress by getting a full night's sleep and preparing what you will bring to the testing center.
 And of course, eat a good breakfast, dress comfortably, and bring an energy snack for the scheduled break

 Some schools recognize that standardized testing is not always a clear reflection of one's ambition or potential to succeed in business.
-Some applicants, for example, may have years of experience in the business world and would be a great fit for an MBA program regardless of their standardized testing ability.
+Some applicants, for example, may have years of experience in the business world and would be a great fit for an MBA program or another graduate business degree program regardless of their standardized testing ability.

-Check to see if the school you are applying to offers a GMAT waiver, which can save you time and expedite your MBA application.
-At Santa Clara University, students applying to the Online MBA who meet our criteria may be eligible for a GMAT waiver.
-Students are eligible if they have at least three years of work experience as well as: a graduate degree, a cumulative GPA of 3.0 or higher on a 4.0 scale, or a bachelor's degree from an accredited school.
+Check to see if the school you are applying to offers a GMAT waiver, which can save you time and expedite your application.
+At Santa Clara University, students applying to the Online MBA or Online Master of Science in Marketing who meet our criteria may be eligible for a GMAT waiver, based on their professional and academic accomplishments.
 If you think you might qualify, be sure and get in touch with an Admissions Advisor to discuss the waiver and your next steps.

 What Happens After You Take the GMAT?